Prescribed Burning Planned February 20

-See the 'Announcements' Tab for the latest information on planned prescribed burns.
+See the 'Announcements' and 'News' Tabs for the latest information on planned prescribed burns.

 The Shasta-Trinity National Forest plans to initiate prescribed fire operations this fall as weather patterns shift to cooler temperatures and wetter conditions.
 Forest specialists will continue to monitor local weather conditions and, as circumstances become favorable, district employees will initiate planned ignitions.
 Prescribed fire is an important part of forest-wide hazardous fuels reduction efforts.